SamuelD-Data/aac_outcomes_project/README.md

 # Goals

-- Create a model that predicts animal adoptions at the AAC
+- Create a model that predicts cat and dog adoptions at the AAC

 I will also deliver the following: